Frederik Pohl: His Life and Work

 all its components.
 Then you take some of those components, throw them away, and plug in different ones, start it up

 and see what happens.
 That's the method: restructure the world we live in in some way, then see what happens."

 [Frederik Pohl, from the Locus Online interview]

-Special Note: This article was originally uploaded over eight years ago (February, 2002), so quite a few of the books for which I have provided an amazon.com link might now be out of print, I haven't had the time to check them all.
+Special Note: This article was originally uploaded seventeen years ago (February, 2002), so quite a few of the books for which I have provided an amazon.com link might now be out of print, or some for which I did not provide a link may be back in print, or possibly available as e-books.
+I haven't had the time to check them all.
 Even if so, you would still be directed to sellers who are offering new or used copies, or check ebay or BookFinder.Com for any title you are seeking.

 The Space Merchants & The Merchants' War reviewed by Raedom

 A review of Slave Ship by Chris Exner

 Review of The Space Merchants and Gladiator-at-Law by Dani Zweig

 Would you like to contribute an article on your favorite SF, Fantasy or Horror writer?